Jesse Chavez: Pittsburgh Pirates

 The Rangers traded Chavez to the Pittsburgh Pirates in exchange for Kip Wells on July 31, 2006.
 He was assigned to the Triple-A Indianapolis Indians where he pitched the rest of the season and all of 2007.

-Chavez appeared in 51 games for the Indians in 2007, pitching to a 3.80 earned run average (ERA), and was promoted to the majors on August 27, making his debut the same day.
-He had a 4.48 ERA in 821/3 innings pitched for the Pirates from 2008 to 2009.
+Chavez appeared in 51 games for the Indians in 2007, pitching to a 3.80 earned run average (ERA), and was promoted to the major leagues on August 27, 2007, making his debut the same day.
+He made 15 appearances for Pittsburgh during his rookie campaign, but struggled to an 0-1 record and 6.60 ERA with 16 strikeouts over 15 innings of work.

+Chavez made 73 appearances out of the bullpen for the Pirates during the 2009 season, registering a 1-4 record and 4.01 ERA with 47 strikeouts across 67 1/3 innings pitched.

+Atlanta Braves

 The Pirates traded Chavez on November 3, 2009, to the Tampa Bay Rays in exchange for second baseman Akinori Iwamura.

-Atlanta Braves

-On December 10, 2009, Chavez was traded to the Atlanta Braves in exchange for Rafael Soriano.
+On December 10, Chavez was traded to the Atlanta Braves in exchange for Rafael Soriano.
 Chavez made 28 appearances for Atlanta during the 2010 season, posting a 3-2 record and 5.89 ERA with 29 strikeouts across 38 2/3 innings pitched.

 Kansas City Royals

 On July 31, 2010, Chavez was traded to the Kansas City Royals along with Gregor Blanco and Tim Collins in exchange for Rick Ankiel and Kyle Farnsworth.
+He made 23 relief outings for the team down the stretch, logging a 2-3 record and 5.88 ERA with 16 strikeouts over 26 innings of work.

-He had a 6.95 ERA and 24 strikeouts in 332/3 innings pitched for the Royals from 2010 to 2011.
-Chavez was designated for assignment by Kansas City on October 11, 2011.
+Chavez made four appearances for the Royals in 2011, but struggled to a 10.57 ERA with eight strikeouts across 7 2/3 innings pitched.
+Chavez was designated for assignment by Kansas City on October 11, 2011, following the acquisition of Aaron Laffey.